1 – Ticket to Ride / Ticket to Ride Europe (Card Drafting, Set Collection)

 3 – Catan (Hand Management, Route Building)

 This game is a classic and is a solid choice to start with as well.
-It plays 2 players well but can also handle 3-4 (or 5-6 with an extension they sell) and is a great mix of strategy, resource management and civ building.
+It plays 3-4 players (or 5-6 with an extension they sell) and is a great mix of strategy, resource management and civ building.
 You essentially roll dice that will activate certain tiles to give you resources if you are next to them on the board.
 You use those resources to build roads, towns, and cities.
 Those towns and cities will give you victory points (also having the longest road, biggest army etc will give you victory points) The first person to reach 10 VP wins.
 It’s a good one.
 They have it for $36.14 on Amazon and it is also available at Target.

 4 – Takenoko (Tile Placement, Grid Movement)